hsiong/learning-my-note/devops & achitect/uml.md

+#### Where to Use Object Diagrams?

+These diagrams are used to describe the physical components (hardware), their distribution, and association.

+In a nutshell, it can be said that object diagrams are used for −

+- Making the prototype of a system.
+- Reverse engineering.
+- Modeling complex data structures.
+- Understanding the system from practical perspective.

 ### Component Diagrams

 Component diagrams are different in terms of nature and behavior.
 Component diagrams are used to model the physical aspects of a system.
 Now the question is, what are these physical aspects?
 Physical aspects are the elements such as executables, libraries, files, documents, etc. which reside in a node.

 Component diagrams are used to visualize the organization and relationships among components in a system.
 These diagrams are also used to make executable systems.

+#### Purpose of Component Diagrams

+A single component diagram cannot represent the entire system but a collection of diagrams is used to represent the whole.

+The purpose of the component diagram can be summarized as −

+- Visualize the components of a system.
+- Construct executables by using forward and reverse engineering.
+- Describe the organization and relationships of the components.